 As you see aligners are different from braces, which are fixed in your mouth.
-Metal braces use brackets that are attached to the surface of your teeth and wires to pull those rotated and irregular teeth into desired position.
+Metal braces use brackets that are attached to the surface of your teeth and wires to pull those rotated and irregular teeth into the desired position.
 But for aligners, you wear them and they are not attached to your teeth.
-Aligners use pressure little by little to shift your teeth into the desired position.
+They use pressure little by little to shift your teeth into the desired position.

 How are my aligners made?

-Impression and scans are taken by the dentist to get the shape of your teeth .Then the dentist uses align technology to visualize how the pressures and movements can correct your crooked teeth.
+Impression and scans are taken by the dentist to get the shape of your teeth.
+Then the dentist uses align technology to visualize how the pressures and movements can correct your crooked teeth.
 Then 3-D printing of the clear plastic trays are fabricated with the best custom-made tray to fit over your teeth.
 To sum up, the steps for making aligners are:

 - Scanning your teeth and taking an impression or bite registration of the teeth

-- Visualizing the bit by bit straightening process in the computer by orthodontists or dentists
+- Visualizing the bit-by-bit straightening process in the computer by orthodontists or dentists

 - Making the series of aligners on the casts with 3-D printing